iamneal/commander/README.md

     - payload function from file
     - look into reader writer interfaces
     - payload function from scanner
-- wrie a function that when given a slice of actions, gives you a commands object
-- write a filter function that will filter commands and print them by tag
 - write an action combiner that can take a seq of actions and gives the result of each previous action to the next action, and not saving the intermediate steps
 - write a function that takes a grpc interface and gives you a commands object